decentraland/decentraland-dapps/README.md

 ## Location

-The location module provides a `navigateTo`, `navigateToSignIn` and `navigateToRoot` actions that wrapps `react-router-redux`'s `push` action.
+The location module provides the `navigateTo`, `navigateToSignIn` and `navigateToRoot` actions that wrap `react-router-redux`'s `push` action.
 It also provides some helpful selectors:

 ```ts
 getLocation(state)